Anderson's Nushagak King Camp

 June 26 - July 1

-Roundtrip floatplane flight Dillingham to camp, fully guided fishing, all meals at camp, three beers per person per day, camp accommodations, use of all fishing equipment and tackle (except for fly fishing), and fish care—includes commercial grade vacuum packing, freezing on-site, and boxing for airline transport.
+Roundtrip floatplane flight Dillingham to camp, guided fishing, all meals at camp, camp accommodations, use of all fishing equipment and tackle (except for fly fishing), and fish care—includes commercial grade vacuum packing, freezing on-site, and boxing for airline transport.

 Packages do not include:

-Roundtrip airfare to Dillingham, overnight hotel if necessary, Alaska sport fishing license and King Salmon Stamp, additional or requested alcoholic beverages, gratuities to guides and staff, and anything not mentioned under inclusions.
+Roundtrip airfare to Dillingham, Alaska, overnight hotel if necessary, Alaska sport fishing license and King Salmon Stamp, alcoholic beverages, gratuities to guides and staff, and anything not mentioned under inclusions.